 He looks over at the supervisor from the orphanage, and motions his head at the ice-cream parlour.
 She nods.
 He squats down to say, “Yes, you may, come along.
 Care to join us, Marcella?”
 She agrees to.

 They walk over to the road.
-He stops and stares straight ahead.
-The girl carefully looks both ways and tugs on his hand.
-It's safe to go so he leads them across the road.
-Inside he has them all sit down and order ice-creams to eat-in.
+He stops, and stares straight ahead.
+The girl carefully looks both ways, and tugs on his hand.
+It’s safe to go so he leads them across the road.
+Inside he has them all sit down, and order ice-creams to eat-in.
 Leaving them at the table he walks back outside.
 He stands there looking at the playground with his arm held up.
-One by one the children stop what they're doing and watch him.
+One by one the children stop what they’re doing to watch him.
 He waits until the only car moving in the square has left.
-His hand makes a fast circle above his head and points at the parlour.
+His hand makes a fast circle above his head, and points at the parlour.

-The children give a joyous shout and race for the parlour.
+The children give a joyous shout, and race for the parlour.
 The two orphanage supervisors are holding the gate open.
-A tidal wave of children surges across the road and into the parlour.
-Gordie follows the last one in and rings the bell beside the door twice.
+A tidal wave of children surges across the road, and into the parlour.
+Gordie follows the last one in, and he rings the bell beside the door twice.
 The children start ordering ice-creams, and the staff are very busy supplying the orders.

 He smiles at her, “Totally, I intend to get this up and running, one way or another.
 I want this more than the medical degree which I’ve wanted for some years, and I’ve nearly finished it.”

-She's having lunch with Gordie in the Landing's Field Restaurant in Carmel.
-She's always wanted to eat here, but could never afford it.
-This is Gordie's shout.
-Interestingly, all the staff seem to know him and treat him with special care.
-She gives him an odd look when the manager leaves them after checking he's happy.
+She’s having lunch with Gordie in The Landing’s Field restaurant in Carmel.
+She’s always wanted to eat here, but could never afford it.
+This is Gordie’s shout.
+All of the staff seem to know him, and treat him with special care.
+She gives him an odd look when the manager leaves them after checking he’s happy.

-Laughing, he says, "Yes, I get special service here.
-But it's a case of who you know.
-All the staff here served with the Third Claymore and many were medically retired after the battle at Marley's Landing.
-Thus the decor.
-Their commander that day was colonel, later general, Gerald Mannheim, my father."
-She laughs, well that explains the staff's special interest in her boss.
+While laughing Gordie says, “Yes, I get special service here.
+But it’s a case of who you know.
+All the staff here served with the Third Claymore, and many were medically retired after the battle at Marley’s Landing.
+Thus the décor.
+Their commander that day was colonel, later general, Gerald Mannheim, my father.”
+She laughs, well that explains the staff’s special interest in her boss.